 There are three educational sectors operating in Australia: Catholic schools, Independent schools and Government schools.
 The Catholic school system is ‘different’ and is an integral part of the Church.
 Catholic schools are faith communities based on belief in God and a Christian way of life.
 Through Catholic education, families are supported in their efforts to educate young people.
 All education programs, religious and academic, are developed with the multicultural nature of our population and our cohorts of special needs students taken into consideration.

 Catholic schools use Jesus as a role model.
 The Gospel teaches that Catholic schools should also be places that welcome the poorest and the most disadvantaged members of the community.
 Jesus cared for the poor, campaigned against injustice and forgave his enemies.
 Our faith dimension is a wonderful instructional teaching base that fosters a caring culture.
 It is important that students graduate with both a sense of their own worth as individuals but also a commitment to how they might serve their community.
 Our world needs good strong people with a strong commitment to social justice and Catholic schools strive to play a part in that.

 About the cost

-Although Catholic schools charge fees, they still cater for the poor.
+Although Catholic schools charge fees, they still cater for the financially disadvantaged families.
 Catholic schools are sensitive to families who may be struggling financially and fee concessions are provided for genuine cases.
 Also families who have a current health care card attract significant fee remissions.

 Catholic primary and high schools in the Cairns Diocese are far more affordable than many may think, especially in comparison to the cost of some independent schools and kindergarten and childcare costs.